Regions

 Primary Region

-Set a single primary region using primary_region:
+Set one region with primary_region:

 app_name = "my-app"